tejasjbansal/data-engineering-zoomcamp-2024/README.md

-Here's a README file for the base directory of your Data Engineering Zoomcamp project:

----

 # Data Engineering Zoomcamp

 This repository serves as a companion guide for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) offered by DataTalksClub, a free online course delving into the practical applications of Data Engineering.
 Here, you'll find comprehensive materials and exercises to follow along with the course and gain hands-on experience.